ricardolx/static-wapp-aws-tf/README.md

 This will map the role access keys and token to your environment variables.
 Now run `aws sts get-caller-identity` again to see that you are authenticated as the role.

-Note: in your CLI config, you are still configured in as your user.
+*Note*: in your CLI config, you are still configured in as your user.
 With the keys and tokens set, the CLI will use the session token to authenticate as the role.
 Once the role token expires, you will get authentication errors until the token is removed.
 You can [unset the environment variables](#remove-role-session) to interact with the CLI as your user and run the [assume role](#assume-role-and-map-env-vars) command to re-assume the role if needed

 ##### run terraform

+To view the change details:

     terraform plan

+To submit changs:

     terraform apply